taviso/lotusdrv/README.md

 {CLOSE}
 ```

 The `UNIX` command is a `DOSEMU` feature, it runs a command on the host.
-The online help explains how to loop over ranges, etc.
+The 123 online help explains how to loop over ranges, etc.

 **Q. What do I need to know to get started?**

-A. If you don't have a manuel, there's one available online [here](https://archive.org/details/lotus-1-2-3-release-3.1-reference/).
+A. If you don't have a manual, there's one available online [here](https://archive.org/details/lotus-1-2-3-release-3.1-reference/).

 Assuming you've used a spreadsheet before, you should be able to get started quickly.